vyshnavigaripelly/Quiz-Earn-master/README.md

 4. Answer the quiz questions by selecting the correct option.
 5. Earn rewards for correct answers and track your progress on the leaderboard.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to the Quiz Earn project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b my-feature`
-3. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin my-feature`
-5. Open a pull request.

-## License
-This project is licensed under the [MIT License](LICENSE).